Kahoot vs Quizlet: Which Actually Helps You Learn? [2026]

 | Content library | Community + 60+ premium publishers | 500M+ user-generated sets |

-| AI tools | Quiz Starter (iOS 26, offline, free) | Magic Notes + ChatGPT-native app |
+| AI tools | Quiz Starter (iOS 26, offline, free) | Magic Notes + ChatGPT-native app, May 2026 model |

 | Novel study mode | None | Brain Beats (flashcards as songs) |

-The numbers tell the story.
+Adoption explains why.
 Two-thirds of US high school students and half of college students use Quizlet.
 When students say “I’m going to study,” they often mean “I’m going to Quizlet.”

 But that dominance comes with caveats: